simpeter/apd/docs/lab3.md

 sure that you have manually built your database binary.
 The script with continually test your database.
 To exit, you simply interrupt it via `Ctrl-C`.
 If you want to re-test from scratch, make sure to delete all your database files in `/data/db` first.
+You should test your database for at least 100 insertions, but ideally much more.
+Note that the test script will use arbitrary strings for the values of `hotelId`, `inDate`, and `outDate`.
+Do not expect the values for `inDate` and `outDate` to be properly formatted dates, for example.

 Use `bench_reserve.sh` on the client to measure reservation latency.
 You may also modify the parameters specified in the `curl`